samas69420/basedNN/README.md

 ---

 ## Features
-- ✅ **Custom activation function**: just define your favorite f:R -> R (and its derivative) in main.py and pass them to the net constructor as arguments
-- ✅ **Custom MLP architecture**: change the NETWORK\_LAYERS list in main.py specifying how many layers and how many neurons per layer should be used
 - ✅ **No external libraries**: not even NumPy, we do matrix math like it’s 1998
 - ✅ **Artisanal backpropagation**: 100% gluten free handcrafted gradients
 - ✅ **Readability**: so simple, even your toaster could understand it